Artists in Residence FAQs

 How does the selection process work?

-Applications will be assessed by a group of experts including staff from Sage Gateshead, a music industry professional from the North East, and one of our previous Artists in Residence.
-From the applications we will invite 6 to 8 artists for an informal interview by video/phone call on 8 & 9 July.
-Four artists will be selected for the 2021/22 residency programme.
-All applicants will be contacted by the end of July.
+Applications will be assessed by a group of experts including staff from Sage Gateshead, a music industry person from the North East, and one of our previous Artists in Residence.
+From the applications we will invite 6 to 8 artists for an informal interview by video/phone call on 21 or 22 June.
+Four artists will be selected for the 2022/23 residency programme.
+All applicants will be contacted by mid-July.

 This is a competitive process and that can’t be avoided.
-We will be selecting based on the information you have sent us and will be looking for artists who demonstrate potential, have a clear idea of what they want to achieve with their project, and who will benefit from this opportunity.
+We will be selecting based on the information you have sent us and will be looking for artists who show promise, have a clear idea of what they want to achieve with their project, and who will benefit from this opportunity.

 How does the money work?

-If you are successful, we will pay the £3000 bursary on a date agreed with you.
-Equipment or advice paid for with the £500 must be agreed with our team first and should be invoiced to Sage.
-For the residential retreat, Sage will cover travel and accommodation which can be booked by us or you.
+If you are successful, we will pay the £3000 creative support grant in one or two instalments on a date agreed with you.
+Equipment paid for with the £750 and advice paid for with the £500 must be agreed with our team first and should be invoiced to Sage Gateshead.
+For the residential retreat, Sage Gateshead will cover travel costs and accommodation, which can be booked by us or you.